mkdocstrings/griffe/docs/guide/users/extending.md

 C --- m(Function definition) & A(Variable assignment)
 ```

 The following flow chart shows an example of an object tree inspection.
-The tree is simplified as well: [many more types of objects are handled][griffe.ObjectKind].
+The tree is simplified as well: [many more types of objects are handled][griffelib.ObjectKind].

 ```mermaid
 flowchart TB